albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Creates a new table with all values that pass the test implemented by the provided function.
 In detail, it creates a new table, invokes the specified function for each key-value pair in the original table; if the function returns 'true', then the value is added to the newly created table at the same key.

+.. js:function:: table.keys()

+returns an array containing all the keys of the table slots.

+.. js:function:: table.values()

+returns an array containing all the values of the table slots.

 ^^^^^^
 Array
 ^^^^^^